-Clients should bring a health insurance card if available and cost of any health insurance co-pays if applicable.
+The person receiving services should bring a health insurance card if available and cost of any health insurance co-pays if applicable.
 If insurance is provided through a family member, please have their date of birth.
-In some cases, special payment arrangements can be made for uninsured or under-insured clients (see the Sliding Fee scale on page 12).
-It is important that the Client Intake Packet is completely filled out prior to this appointment.
-The necessary paper-work can be found online at hpmhc.com, or sent to you by email or paper mail by request.
-Clients will first meet with a Screening & Referral therapist to assess symptoms; assist in diagnosis; and to be assigned an appropriate outpatient therapist or medical provider based on needed services and staff availability.
+In some cases, special payment arrangements can be made for uninsured or under-insured (see the Sliding Fee scale on page 12).
+It is important that the intake paperwork packet is completely filled out prior to this appointment.
+The necessary paperwork can be found online and submitted electronically at hpmhc.com, or we can send it to you by email or paper mail on request.
+The person receiving services will first meet with a Screening & Referral therapist to assess symptoms; assist in diagnosis; and to be assigned an appropriate outpatient therapist or medical provider based on needed services and staff availability.
 Treatment options will be discussed during the intake appointment.
 Your next appointment will be scheduled before you leave.
 This first appointment usually takes about an hour, or longer if paperwork is not completed.